aosabook/500lines/image-filters/image-filters.markdown

 ### RGB Filters
-Before we start writing more complicated pixel processing, we can start with a short exercise that will get us comfortable doing pixel manipulation .
-We’ll create standard (red, green, blue) color filters that will allow us to create the same effect as a colored plate over the lens of a camera, only letting through light with enough red (or green, or blue).
+Before we start writing more complicated pixel processing, we can start with a short exercise that will get us comfortable doing pixel manipulation.
+We’ll create standard (red, green, blue) color filters that will allow us to create the same effect as placing a colored plate over the lens of a camera, only letting through light with enough red (or green, or blue).

 <markdown>
 By applying different filters to this image
-\aosafigref{500l.imagefilters.frankfurt} (taken on a spring trip to Frankfurt) it’s almost like the seasons are different (remember the Chinese four seasons paintings mentioned earlier?), see how much more green the tree has become when the red filter is applied.
+\aosafigref{500l.imagefilters.frankfurt} (taken on a spring trip to Frankfurt) it’s almost like the seasons are different.
+(Remember the Chinese four-seasons paintings mentioned earlier?)
+See how much more green the tree becomes when the red filter is applied.

 \aosafigure[240pt]{image-filters-images/frankfurt.jpg}{Four (Simulated) Seasons in Frankfurt}{500l.imagefilters.frankfurt}
 </markdown>
 <latex>
-By applying different RGB filters to an image we can make it almost seem like the seasons are different (remember the Chinese four seasons paintings mentioned earlier?), depending on which colors are filtered out and which are emphasized.
+By applying different RGB filters to an image we can make it almost seem like the seasons are different depending which colors are filtered out and which are emphasized.
+(Remember the Chinese four-seasons paintings mentioned earlier?)
 </latex>

 How do we do it?

-- Set the filter (you can combine red, green and blue filters as in the image earlier, I haven’t in these examples so that the effect is clearer).
+- Set the filter.
+(You can combine red, green and blue filters as in the image earlier; I haven’t in these examples so that the effect is clearer.)

 - For each pixel in the image, check its RGB value.